 Few Dallas area estate planners have experience with philanthropic giving beyond the naming of specific charities in a Will or Trust.
-As a board certified specialist in Estate Planning and Probate Law, Chris Parvin has a comprehensive understanding of the estate planning tools that can be used to transfer a charitable gift.
+As a board-certified specialist in Estate Planning and Probate Law, Chris Parvin has a comprehensive understanding of the tools that can be used to transfer a charitable gift.

 Chris has served as a trusted advisor connecting clients with charitable organizations.
-As your philanthropic advisor, Chris will:
+As your philanthropic giving lawyer, Chris will:

 - Review charities of your choice for financial soundness and effectiveness of service

 - Suggest nonprofits that you may not yet know that are doing work compatible with your goals and vision